Sacramento Dog Bite Lawyer

 - $50,000.
 An elderly man was bitten in a public place by a Labrador Retriever.
 The lab escaped from the owner’s property and was roaming freely.
 Our client was driving on a nearby road when all of a sudden the dog jumped out in front of his vehicle.
 Our client checked to see if the dog was okay when it lurched up and bit him in the chin.
 Our client sustained a laceration to his lower lip requiring stitches and resulting numbness and a decrease in sensation in the lower lip.

 I’m Ed Smith, Sacramento dog bite attorney.
-I've been handling dog bite claims and lawsuits throughout California since 1982.
-If you or a loved one has sustained serious injuries from a dog bite incident, call me anytime for free, friendly advice at 916.921.6400 or 800.404.5400.
+We've been handling dog bite claims and lawsuits throughout California since 1982.
+If you or a loved one has sustained serious injuries from a dog bite incident, call us anytime for free, friendly advice at 916.921.6400 or 800.404.5400.